phuongdao1/networkmotifcounting/README.md

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 # NETWORK MOTIF COUNTING

 Network motif counting is a tool for counting the number of occurrences of a given undirected tree in a undirected network.
-The edges in the network could be have weights in $[0,1]$.
-It implements a randomized algorithm that are described in our [papers].
+The edges in the network could be have weights in [0,1].
+It implements a randomized algorithm that are described in our [papers](#papers).

 ## COMPILATION